meghiaws/library-management/README.md

-# Library Managment System
+# Library Management System

-This is a RESTful library managment system build with Django and Django REST Framework.
+This is a RESTful library management system build with Django and Django REST Framework.

 ## Features